-Classic Veggie Pizza recipe with dough made from scratch, tomato sauce, mushrooms, peppers, olives and of course, cheese.
+Classic Veggie Pizza with dough made from scratch, tomato sauce, mushrooms, peppers, olives and of course, cheese.
 Loads of cheese.
 That's the secret to a happy life!
-A super simple recipe that never fails, this vegetarian pizza is absolutely delicious!
+A super simple recipe that never fails to impress the whole family, this vegetarian pizza is absolutely delicious!

 Pizza!
 You hear this one word, and suddenly your day is nice and bright.
 I mean, who doesn't like pizza?
 Judging by all the pizza restaurants around the world, then l'd say lots of people.